 Who is eligible for a critical parking permit?

 Licensed drivers who live at or have businesses at qualified addresses within a critical parking area are eligible for permits.
 Check the interactive Critical Parking Area Map to verify that you live in, or your business is in, a designated area.
 Please note: Visitor and service permits are allowed in most areas with the exception of Areas 7, 9, 10 and the schools and fraternities.

 Critical parking permits: 2 per business - visitor or service is not designated

 Critical parking permits are $25.00.
 (An additional $10.00 setup fee applies the first year an area is established.)

 Critical parking permits are good for up to one year from the date of purchase.
 A 1-month grace period applies to renewals that expire in a given month.
 As a result, the pro-rated fee schedule no longer applies.

 Where can I park with my Critical Parking Permit?

 Any permit issued is only valid during times posted on signs within the specified area for which it was issued.
-Eligible streets are marked with a "Except by Permit" sign.
-For a complete view of your area, see streets with bold lines on Critical Parking Area Maps.
+Eligible streets are marked with an "Except by Permit" sign.
+For a complete view of your area, see streets with bold lines on the interactive Critical Parking Area Map.

-A permit does not guarantee or reserve a parking space to the holder.
-The permit holder is still subject to all other city parking ordinances and restrictions place upon any street within the city limits and the Critical Parking Area.
+Please note: A permit does not guarantee or reserve a parking space to the holder.
+The permit holder is still subject to all other city parking ordinances and restrictions in place upon any street within the city limits and the Critical Parking Area.